 I have said that these provisions authorizing religious exercises are properly to be regarded as measures making possible the free exercise of religion.
 But it is important to stress that, strictly speaking, what is at issue here is a privilege rather than a right.
-Thus, we are not faced here with a situation such as that presented by the Government's duty to members of the armed forces, all of whose time the Government has preempted.
-It is not claimed that prayer during school hours constitutes a religious necessity, and there is no claim of a constitutional duty on the part of the State to provide an opportunity for religious exercises in its schools.
-The question presented is not whether exercises such as those at issue here are constitutionally compelled, but rather whether they are constitutionally invalid.
+In other words, the question presented is not whether exercises such as those at issue here are constitutionally compelled, but rather whether they are constitutionally invalid.
 And that issue, in my view, turns on the question of coercion.